Error-331/code_tests/docs/bible/links.md

 True Converts - September 5 (Jesus was able to send his lambs our among wolves because they were genuinely converted; A true convert, one whose seed fell on good soil, will send his roots deep when tribulations and temptations come rather than fall away from the faith);

 Our Priority - September 6 (The main goal of a believer and the church is to preach the Gospel and save the lost - this should not be forgotten);

+True Peace - September 7 (But God's love came to us with a plan of peace that through the cross, we could have the peace of God and peace with God through trusting in our Lord Jesus);